 These pots may be used on a cooking range top or in an oven.
 Its sturdy construction ensures that the food is evenly cooked with constant and even heat.
-These pots have long history behind them as these have remained in use for hundreds of years.
+These pots have a long history behind them as these have remained in use for hundreds of years.

 Dutch ovens are generally made of metal or ceramic and thus are highly durable.
 The two main categories of Dutch ovens are Bare Cast Iron Dutch ovens and Enameled Dutch ovens.
 Cast iron Dutch ovens are generally used for camping purpose while enameled Dutch ovens are perfect for daily cooking.